Rheingau – Past, Present, (And Future?) Greatness

 But just as the Rheingau was beginning a mini revival, climate change stepped in.
 Until the 1980s, the region’s comparatively mild climate was almost unrivaled for its ability to reliably ripen Riesling and Spätburgunder, an obvious prerequisite for quality.
 But since the 1990s, rising temperatures in Germany’s other, formerly marginal regions have brought those places into the spotlight — in essence leaving the Rheingau to figure out its unique identity once again.

-What will it take to make the Rheingau Shine again?
+What will make the Rheingau shine again?

 Well, it’s complicated.
 Many critics point to the need for a shot of ambition, a sense of vigilence in the region’s vineyards and cellars: A serious investigation of site and a measure of greater care in farming, couple with more intuition, perhaps, in the cellar.
 For now, consensus holds, too many Rheingau vineyards are (rather too) safely in the hands of stakeholders who may not always have the push for quality wine foremost in mind.